ericniebler/range-v3/doc/index.md

 ## Create Custom Ranges

-Range v3 provides a utility for easily creating your own range types, called `range_facade`.
-The code below uses `range_facade` to create a range that traverses a null-terminated string:
+Range v3 provides a utility for easily creating your own range types, called `view_facade`.
+The code below uses `view_facade` to create a range that traverses a null-terminated string:

 ~~~~~~~{.cpp}
     #include <range/v3/all.hpp>